 由假說我法 有種種相轉 彼依識所變 此能變唯三

 The text is not announcing “no self.”
-It is announcing that whatever “self” picks out is downstream of a happening more basic than it — the becoming is what’s basic and the being is what falls out of it.
+Whatever “self” picks out is downstream of a happening more basic than it: the becoming is basic, and the being falls out of it.

 Here is where the verse leaves me.
 The question I was going to ask — what am I made of? — gets reshaped before I can finish asking it.
 I am not made of something; I am something a transformation keeps producing.
 The “I” that wanted the answer is one of the products.
 Not threatening, just off-axis from the question I came in with.
 The verse has not yet told me how the producing works.
 It has only told me that the producing is where the weight goes.